Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The TP-Link TL-SM5310-T is a high-performance 10GBase-T RJ45 SFP+ transceiver module designed for ultra-fast 10Gbps data transfer over copper cables up to 30 meters.
-Featuring plug-and-play installation, hot-pluggable design, and a durable metal casing, it offers broad compatibility with most 10G SFP+ fiber switches and routers, making it an ideal choice for professionals seeking reliable, high-speed Ethernet connectivity without downtime.
+The TP-Link Omada SM5310-T is a 10GBase-T RJ45 SFP+ transceiver module that delivers ultra-fast 10Gbps data transfer over copper cables up to 30 meters.
+Featuring plug-and-play ease, hot-pluggable design, and a durable metal casing, it ensures reliable, high-speed connectivity compatible with a wide range of 10G SFP+ fiber switches and routers.
+Perfect for professionals demanding seamless network upgrades without downtime.

 | ASIN | B0B12N5SJN |